dhruvbalwada/code_sample/README.md

 # code_sample
-I have been writing code for almost 15 years and have transitioned over a number of pragramming languages during this time.
-I understand the philosophy of code, which is the most important and only skill required in my opinion and based on my personal experience.
-New programming languages, new algorithms or code management services are tools that can be picked up easily and as required, granted one understands the philosophy.
-Nevertheless, in this github repository I provide a few samples of codes that I have written over the last year and also a short summary of my experience.
+I have been writing code for almost 15 years and have used a number of programming languages during this time.
+In this github repository I provide a few samples of codes that I have written over the last year and also a short summary of my experience.

 Within the last few years I have worked mostly with MATLAB and FORTRAN, and also to a limited extent with Python.